Last updated on February 8th, 2023 at 05:12 pm

 I often see this when people squat or perform pull ups.

 Basically, rather than slowly lowering yourself into position, you just drop.

 This frequently happens during tricep dips as well.

 This “dropping” motion places the joints under a huge amount of pressure.

-And this is probably one of the reasons that you feel tricep dips in your shoulders.
+And this is probably one of the reasons that you for shoulder pain from dips.

 For me, the lowering portion of the tricep dip should always be performed in a slow and controlled manner.

 Once at the bottom of the movement you then explode back up again.